joelmcdaniel/stellar_exercise/Readme.md

 What is this?

-It's yet another interview coding challenge solution that I coded up in a jiffy in off hours.
-Below are the requirements given and there was no communicaton channel offered to ask any questions about them.
+Yet another interview coding challenge solution that I coded up in a jiffy in off hours.
+Below are the requirements given.
 Yes the challenge was timed with a very short deadline.
 A $100 Amazon gift card was offered.
-I have no idea what the grading criteria was as there was no discussion offered for review.
-It's certainly not my best Golang code under the circumstances but I think it pretty much achieved "minimum viable product" for the requirements given and as quickly as possible.
+I think it pretty much achieved "minimum viable product" for the requirements given and as quickly as possible.
 I don't think it's too bad myself.
-Perhaps the organization got a somewhat "free" solution out of it?
-Actually they did make good on the gift card so credit where credit is due for them for that.
-It's here for anyone else who thinks they might make some use of it.
+The organization did make good on the gift card.

 ### This was the requirement given: